Baker Street tube station: Sub-surface platforms

 One of the MR's original stations, now the Circle and Hammersmith & City line platforms 5 and 6 are the best preserved dating from the station's opening in 1863.
 Plaques of the Metropolitan Railway's coat of arms along the platform and old plans and photographs depict the station which has changed remarkably little in over a hundred and fifty years.
 Restoration work in the 1980s on the oldest portions of Baker Street station brought it back to something similar to its 1863 appearance.

 The Metropolitan line platforms 1 to 4 were largely the result of the station's rebuild in the 1920s to cater for the increase in traffic on its outer suburban routes.
 Today, the basic layout remains the same with platforms 2 and 3 being through tracks for City services to Aldgate from Amersham, Chesham, Uxbridge or Watford and vice versa flanked by terminal platforms 1 and 4 which are the domain of services from Baker Street to Amersham, Chesham, Uxbridge or Watford and vice versa.
 The northern end of the platforms is in a cutting being surrounded by Chiltern Court and Selbie House the latter of which houses Baker Street control centre responsible for signalling the Metropolitan line from Preston Road to Aldgate, as well as the Circle and Hammersmith & City lines between Baker Street and Aldgate.
 The southern end of the platforms are situated in a cut and cover tunnel which runs towards Great Portland Street.
-All Metropolitan line platforms can function as terminating tracks however under normal circumstance only dead ended platforms 1 and 4 are used as such.
+All Metropolitan line platforms can function as terminating tracks, although under normal circumstance only dead ended platforms 1 and 4 are used as such.